bullioncapital/wp_developer_test/README.md

 Steps:

 1. clone this repository
-2. create a feature branch (this is where you will be doing all your work)
+2. create a feature branch off `develop` (this is where you will be doing all your work)
 3. kick off an environment for development of wordpress plugin consisting of single gutenberg block.
 4. the block will display a simple UI component:
     - Option 1: [8rOW082f71](https://play.tailwindcss.com/8rOW082f71)